zgoda/kristall/docs/why.rst

 But anyway Flask add-ons give you familiar interface at the cost of many megabytes wasted for things that you don't use in Web API application.

+Of course there are still plenty of others but let's be honest, the boom time for Python WSGI frameworks was ~10 years ago and since then most of these frameworks became abandonware.
+Their user base was too small to catch up when original creator lost interest in development and in most cases the code lays untouched for years on Github.
+There's something excessively tragic about abandoned code and I am sure someone will write a great theatrical drama about this.
+Or even make a block-busting movie but for now let's focus on 2020 state of WSGI frameworks for writing REST APIs.

 Both Flask add-ons
 (`Flask-RESTFul <https://github.com/flask-restful/flask-restful>`_ and
 `Flask-RESTPlus <https://github.com/noirbizarre/flask-restplus>`_) have all